gabbycoleman96-byte/genomic-variant-analysis/README.md

 - Data normalization is critical for fair comparison
 - Variant density and heterozygosity are related but not strongly dependent
 - Outliers reveal structural or biological differences

 ---

+## ⚙️ How to Reproduce

+1. Import dataset using `LOAD DATA INFILE`
+2. Run SQL queries in `/sql/analysis_queries.sql`
+3. Connect Tableau to the resulting dataset
+4. Recreate visualizations using calculated fields

+---